jaegertracing/documentation/content/docs/1.17/apis.md

 ### Protobuf via gRPC (stable)

 In a typical Jaeger deployment, Agents receive spans from Clients and forward them to Collectors.
-Since Jaeger version 1.11 the official and recommended protocol between Agents and Collectors is gRPC with Protobuf.
+Since Jaeger version 1.11 the official and recommended protocol between Agents and Collectors is gRPC with Protobuf as defined in [collector.proto][collector.proto] IDL file.

-The Protobuf IDL [collector.proto][collector.proto] is currently located in the main Jaeger repository, under [model/proto/api_v2][collector.proto].
-In the future it will be moved to [jaeger-idl][jaeger-idl] repository ([jaeger-idl/issues/55](https://github.com/jaegertracing/jaeger-idl/issues/55)).

 ### Thrift over HTTP (stable)